Environment & Sustainability

 During the construction of the hotel, all fixed furnishings were built on-site by a local carpentry shop.

-We avoid the use of disposable items and also print our own materials where possible, which reduces the overuse of printed materials.
+We avoid the use of disposable items and also print our own materials where possible, which reduces overuse of printed materials.
 We have also increased our digital communication to reduce paper mailings to our customers.

 Plastic products

 We try to reduce the use of disposable plastic items.
-For example, we have replaced plastic straws with paper straws and have significantly reduced the use of plastic packaging at the SPA.
+For example, we have replaced plastic straws with paper straws and significantly reduced the use of plastic packaging at the SPA.

 Reduced food waste